-Once you removed the dirt, insect stains and bird deposits from your auto glass, you should dry the glass with a clean towel, and make sure it’s the lint-free kind.
+Once you remove the dirt, insect stains, and bird deposits from your auto glass, you should dry the glass with a clean towel, and make sure it’s the lint-free kind.
 The next step is to use a glass cleaning solution and a clean, dry microfiber cloth.
 Get the glass nice and shiny.
-We recommend using glass cleaning solutions especially designed for auto glass, because they don’t leave stains, smears or streaks when you wipe your windshield dry.
+We recommend using glass cleaning solutions specially designed for auto glass because they don’t leave stains, smears, or streaks when you wipe your windshield dry.
 Furthermore, these products also have anti-fog and rain-repellent properties.
-Ammonia can also be used as an effective polishing solution but since it can damage vinyl, leather and rubber, we recommend that you not use it.
+Ammonia can also be used as an effective polishing solution but since it can damage vinyl, leather, and rubber, we recommend that you not use it.
 But, if you have white vinegar at home, feel free to use that, with a lint-free cloth.
 Also, when polishing your auto glass, make sure that you use small circular motions.

 Some even use cleaning sprays to clean the inside of their auto glass.
 That’s good too, but keep in mind no to spray it on the car’s interior.
 It can cause damage and make the surface a bit slippery.